csalzano/the-events-calendar-show-attachments/README.md

-# the-events-calendar-show-attachments
+# The Events Calendar Show Attachments

-An add-on for The Events Calendar that lists Media Library attachments on the Single Event view
+An add-on for [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/) that lists Media Library attachments on the Single Event view